 Zhang, W., & Skiena, S. (2010).
 Trading Strategies to Exploit Blog and News Sentiment.
 Paper presented at the Proceedings of the Fourth International Conference on Weblogs and Social Media, Washington, DC, USA.

 Franck Jovanovic is full professor of economics and finance at TELUQ University (distance learning campus of the Université du Québec) in Canada.
-His research has been published more than 40 papers in peer-reviewed journals and collective books.
+His research has been published in more than 40 papers in peer-reviewed journals and collective books.
 In the last 2 years, Franck has published 4 books, including Tax heavens and offshore finance (Université du Québec) and Econophysics and Financial Economics (Oxford University Press).
 In parallel to his academic activities, he has been a research consultant for private companies, public administrations and international organisations, such as the OECD, the French Ministry of Economy and Finance, the French Development Agency (AFD), accounting firms, or the French Federation of Franchise.

 He is also research associate with the LEO-Université d’Orléans (France) and the CIRST (Canada).